 |Liability||Liability coverage will be through the Federal Tort Act.|

 |Continuing Education||The resident is given five days of continuing education leave in order to attend the two required optometric meetings as listed under the requirements for residency completion section.|

-- OD degree from accredited school or college of optometry (include transcripts).
+- OD degree from a school or college of optometry accredited by the Accreditation Council on Optometric Education (include transcripts).

 - Applicants must have attained or must currently have a cumulative GPA of 2.50 on a scale of 4.0 for the optometric education.